-Note: This function is not available on the X841UHD.
+Note: This function is not available on the X651UHD, X841UHD, and X981UHD models.

 Quick Edit

 The Quick Edit dialog is accessed from the Edit menu in the Picture Mode panel.

 The controls in this dialog allow the color gamut, white point, brightness and black level to be quickly adjusted without having to use the wizard.